Reducing youth homelessness

 Stable housing is renting, or living rent-free, in private, public or community housing.
 This includes share households.

-- In NSW 2014-15, more than 4,521 young people aged 15-24 years needed specialist homelessness services, as they were living in unstable housing.
+In NSW during 2015-16, more than 5484 young people aged 15-24 years were living in unstable housing and needed specialist homelessness services.

-- A 10 per cent target increase will mean that one in three (32.2 per cent) of these young people will move to stable housing after using specialist homelessness services.
+- by June 2019, one in three (34 per cent) of these young people will move to stable housing after using specialist homelessness services.

 The Premier's Youth Initiative will pilot a new approach that supports vulnerable young people leaving out-of-home care.
 Young people will be provided with a combination of personal advice, education and employment mentoring, transitional accommodation support and long-term accommodation to help them transition to independence.